For Students

 Current lab members

 1. Eric Macwan.
 Project assistant.
-Huntington’s disease haplotypes
+Huntington’s disease haplotypes, mtDNA variation

 2. Debasrija Mondal.
 Data analyst.
 GenomeIndia phenotyping